 If things are going well and the future of the market looks similar to its past then an acting CEO is likely a prudent choice.
-If they are not and the market is challenging, an interim CEO is almost always the better choice.
+If they are not and the market is challenging, an interim is almost always the better choice.

 Interim managing director meaning

-The key difference between an acting managing director and an interim managing director is that the ‘acting’ managing director is unlikely to make any big changes to direction and policy.
+The key difference between an acting managing director and an interim managing director is that the ‘acting’ is unlikely to make any big changes to direction and policy.
 In fact, an acting managing director may well be preferred not to make any big decisions on their own.
 It’s essentially a ‘caretaker’ role.

 Interim general manager meaning

-An interim general manager is an external individual who is brought into an organisation on a contract for a specific period of time to achieve particular deliverables.
+An interim general manager means an external individual who is brought into an organisation on a contract for a specific period of time to achieve particular deliverables.
 (See what is an interim manager’s role)

 Unlike a permanent post holder, an interim general manager is there because they have deep experience and expertise specific to the current situation.
 A permanent post holder will likely have some relevant experience but the situation demands immediate addressal from an expert.
-Once this is resolved, the expectation is that the interim general manager will move on to another organisation, one with similar challenges.
+Once this is resolved, the expectation is that the interim general manager will move on to another business, one with similar challenges.
 Whereas, a permanent post holder will be recruited or retained to use their more general experience for the longer term.

 Interim operations manager meaning

 However, an interim manager is only for a specific period of time.
-They are there to achieve the particular deliverables that the organisation does not have the deep expertise to address.
-The reason why organisations use an interim manager in these contexts is because they want immediate impact.
+They are there to achieve the particular deliverables that the company does not have the deep expertise to address.
+The reason why they use an interim manager in these contexts is because they want immediate impact.
 And that means someone they can be confident will resolve challenges quickly and effectively.
 (See ROI of an interim manager.)

 Interim project manager meaning

-An interim project manager is an external project manager engaged to manage particular projects.
+An interim project manager means an external project manager engaged to manage particular projects.
 Compared with contract project managers, interim project managers are usually more seasoned individuals.
 Typically, they are over qualified for the role, so you can be more flexible in the way you deploy them.
 However, the two terms often become conflated.
 The real proof of the pudding is in the quality of the individual candidate.
 This is why it’s important to ensure a verified track record of success.
 This is something that interim management providers such as Practicus can help you with.

 More about interim managers